ItokawaK/MoNaS/README.md

   ...
 ```

 The *sample_names* are arbitrary unique strings identifying your each sample.
 Do not include a space or characters such as / * \% etc.., because MoNaS will use this value as a file name.
-The FASTQ path can be relative from where you run MoNaS.
+The FASTQ paths can be relative from where you call `genotype.py`.

-- `-m, --mode`
+- `-m`, `--mode`

 Choose your sample type among: